 - Straightforward Questions: ACT questions are more direct and practical.

-- Fast Paced: If you are good at quick calculations and time management, the ACT may be better for you.
+- Fast-paced: If you are good at quick calculations and time management, the ACT may be better for you.

 - Calculator Allowed in Math: The ACT allows the use of calculators on all math sections.